BCAAs: benefits, dosage, contraindications

 Sports performance ✪✪✪✪✪

-The effects of BCAA intake on physical performance are highly debated.
-In most studies, oral BCAA intake does not enhance sports performance but seems beneficial in reducing exercise-induced fatigue and perceived effort after prolonged or intense exercise.
+The effects of BCAA intake on physical performance are highly controversial.
+In most studies, oral BCAA intake does not improve athletic performance but appears beneficial in reducing exercise-induced fatigue and perceived exertion after prolonged or intense exercise. rnrn

 Posologie